techlahoma/broadcasting/teams.md

   * Train volunteers
 * Goals
   * Have at least one trained volunteer per group
+  * Ensure publishing of all event videos to YouTube within 2 weeks of Twitch broadcast

 ### YouTube Channel Management Team
 * Members